home-assistant/home-assistant.io/source/_docs/tools/quick-bar.md

 ---
 title: "Quick Bar"
-description: "Dialog for quickly accessing entities or running common commands"
+description: "Dialog for quickly accessing entities or running commands."
 ---

 The "Quick Bar" allows you to quickly look up entities or run commands without needing to navigate away from your current view.
 (Similar to "quick open" feature in VS Code, Chrome Developer Tools, etc).